apache/metron/metron-platform/metron-parsing/README.md

 When aggregating multiple sensors, all sensors must be using the same error topic.

-### `parser.original.string.global`

-Type: Boolean

-Description: Enables/disables managing the original_string field being set globally for all parsers.
-If set to 'true', every message that has not set an original_string will have the field populated from the unmodified raw original message.
-This will also hold true for parsers that have a cardinality of 1..n generated messages from a single raw message, e.g. JsonMapParser.
-If set to 'false', the original_string
-**MUST** be added by the individual parser.
-The parsed message will fail validation otherwise.
-We recommend leaving this value unset or set to 'true', which is the default.

-Default is 'true' (recommended).

 ## Parser Configuration

 The configuration for the various parser topologies is defined by JSON